DEV SITE .48

 Some Naturalists focus on animals rather than plants, and may enjoy working with, training, caring for, or simply herding them.
 Other Naturalists will prefer working with the end result of nature's produce - the food produced from plants and animals.
 Naturalists like solving problems with solutions that show some sensitivity to the environmental impact of what they do.
 They like to see practical results and prefer action to talking and discussing.

-Entry - Biomedical Scientist
+Entry / Progression - Biomedical Scientist

-A scientist with a degree in Biomedical or Medical Science or Biomedical Engineering may explore working as a biomedical scientist.
+A Scientist with a degree in Biomedical or Medical Science or Biomedical Engineering may explore working as a Biomedical Scientist.

 Graduates with degrees in Genetics, Immunology, Biochemistry and Microbiology also work in biomedical research.